 How to Care for Your Newborn’s Cord: It’s Simple!

-Caring for your newborn’s cord may seem daunting but, good news!
+Being responsible for newborn cord care may seem daunting but, good news!
 Cord care is simple.
-All you have to do is keep the cord clean and dry!
+All you have to do is keep it clean and dry!

 Why does my baby have a cord?